ThomasMcDonnell/flask-orgainized/README.md

 What Is This?
 -------------

-This is a simple Python/Flask application intended to help users better organize there time.
+This is a simple Python/Flask application intended to help users better organize their time.
 It has been integrated with fullcalendar.js (minimal).

 ## Features
 * User registration